Generalized Meta-Analysis for Multiple Regression Models Across Studies with Disparate Covariate Information: Simulations

-In the first set of simulations, we assume that the studies are conducted in the same underlying population from which the reference sample is drawn.
-Under this setting, there exists a common correlation vector $\bf\rho_{b}=\bf\rho_{I}=\bf\rho_{II}=\bf\rho_{III}=\bf\rho_{ref}$, that describes the joint distribution of the three covariates across all the underlying populations.
-In a second simulation setting, we allow the correlations to vary across the populations underlying the studies as well as that underlying the reference sample to generate realistic violation of the assumption of common covariate distribution underlying GMeta.
-In the first setting, we chose $\bf\rho_{b}=(0.3,0.6,0.1)$ so that three covariates are correlated with each other at varying levels.
-In the second setting, we allow two additional sets of correlation parameters, $\bf\rho_{a}=(0.2,0.4,0.0)$ and $\bf\rho_{c}=(0.4,0.8,0.2)$, which reflect lower- and higher- levels of correlations, respectively, across the variables, compared to the baseline value $\bf\rho_{b}$.
+We assume that the studies are conducted in the same underlying population from which the reference sample is drawn.
+Under this setting, there exists a common mean vector $\mu_b = (0,0,0)$, common variance vector $\sigma_b^2 = (1,1,1)$ and common correlation vector $\rho_{b}=0.3,0.6,0.1)$, that describes the joint distribution of the three covariates across all the underlying populations.
+In the first set of simulation, we assume a fixed sample size $n=50$ for the reference dataset.
 In all settings, we simulate data $(Y,X_1,X_2,X_3)$ for the underlying studies based on the data generating models as described above and fit the respective reduced models to obtain estimates of the reduced model parameters.
 For each set of simulated data, we obtain estimates of covariance matrices of the reduced model parameters using robust sandwich estimators based on either the study datasets themselves, or the reference dataset (see (\ref{equ:Lambda.k.hat.ref})).
-We consider three GMeta estimators: GMeta.0, which is the initial GMeta estimator with identity weighting matrix and GMeta.1 and GMeta.2, that use covariance estimates from the reference dataset and the studies, respectively.
+We consider three GENMETA estimators: GENMETA.0, which is the initial GENMETA estimator with identity weighting matrix and GENMETA.1 and GENMETA.2, that use covariance estimates from the reference dataset and the studies, respectively.

-In the first set of simulation, we assume a fixed sample size $n=50$ for the reference dataset.
-From the results shown in Table \ref{table:logistic:bias se rmse cr al}, we observe that all three GMeta estimators are nearly unbiased.
-The standard error estimates, irrespective of whether $\Sigma_k,k=1,2,3$ were estimated using the study data sets or the reference sample, accurately reflected the true standard errors of the GMeta parameter estimates across different simulations.
+From the results shown in Table \ref{table:logistic:bias se rmse cr al}, we observe that all three GENMETA estimators are nearly unbiased.
+The standard error estimates, irrespective of whether $\Sigma_k,k=1,2,3$ were estimated using the study data sets or the reference sample, accurately reflected the true standard errors of the GENMETA parameter estimates across different simulations.
 As a result, the 95\% confidence intervals maintained the coverage probability at the nominal level.
-Among the three GMeta estimators considered, clearly GMeta.0, which use the non-optimal choice of $\vec{C}=\vec{I}$, is less efficient than GMeta.1 and GMeta.2, which, between themselves, had comparable efficiency.
+Among the three GENMETA estimators considered, clearly GENMETA.0, which use the non-optimal choice of $C=I$, is less efficient than GENMETA.1 and GENMETA.2, which, between themselves, had comparable efficiency.